excellalabs/docker-workshop-2/README-Kubernetes.1.md

 ## What is Kubernetes?

 Kubernetes runs and manages containerized applications on a cluster.
+It is great at making multiple servers (i.e. kernels) look like one, so you can deploy and manage deployed containers.

 *Basic things we can ask Kubernetes to do*